8 top food festivals you should go to in the Caribbean

 Spices Of The Caribbean.
 St Lucia.
 Jade Mountain Hotel

 This festival is organized by the Jade Mountain Resort and features award winning chef Allen Susser, his culinary team as well as the Executive Chef of the hotel as they open the spice box for four days and take you around the world on a cuisine adventure.

 Some of the highlights of the event include the Spicy and Delicious Cocktail party, which features a complimentary handmade Jade Spiced Rum cocktail using Nutmeg, ginger, vanilla and cloves as ingredients.

 Another event you can take part in is the Caribbean Beach Tandoori cooking class, where the executive and the Indian chef of the hotel work together to uncover the spicing secrets of Tandoor Cooking in the Caribbean.

-The Jungle Burger Bash is scheduled for Sunday, October 16th, and features the resort chefs competing in a competition preparing signature burgers as well as side dishes, salad and condiments that will complement each burger.
+The festival is scheduled for October 17th - 20th, this year, 2019, and features the resort chefs competing in a competition preparing signature burgers as well as side dishes, salad and condiments that will complement each burger.
 You can wash it down with Piton beer (St Lucia's local beer) and rum punch.

 We chose this one because we love St Lucia, spicy foods, and the Jade Mountain Hotel.
 It is one of the hotels on our list.
 So, we can probably kill two birds with one stone.
 Please note that you will have to pay for some items, but most are free for Jade Mountain guests.